A radius 1 irreducibility criterion for lattices in products of trees: Finite groups with locally -transitive actions on product graphs

 We shall now consider successively the seven exceptional cases of Corollary~\ref{cor:LPS} displayed in Table~\ref{tab:LPS} and show that each of them does not occur.
 An observation that we shall used repeatedly is the following.
 Table~\ref{tab:LPS} provides us with the possible values of the index $|N: N_{x_1}|$.
-We know moreover that $N$ has at most two orbits on $VX_1$ (by Lemma~\ref{cor:BuMo}) and the $G_{x_2}$ acts sharply transitively on $VX_1$ (by Lemma~\ref{lem:Basic}).
-Thus $|G_{x_2} |$ equals $|N: N_{x_1}|$ or $2|N: N_{x_1}|$.
-This can be confronted with Corollary~\ref{cor:TroWeiss}, which provides additional constraints that the number $|G_{x_2} |$ must satisfy.
+We know moreover that $N$ has at most two orbits on $VX_1$ (by Corollary~\ref{cor:BuMo}) and the $G_{x_2}$ acts regularly on $VX_1$ (by Lemma~\ref{lem:Basic}).
+Thus $|VX_1| = |G_{x_2} |$ equals $|N: N_{x_1}|$ or $2|N: N_{x_1}|$.
+This can be confronted with Corollary~\ref{cor:TroWeiss}, which provides independent constraints that the number $|G_{x_2} |$ must satisfy.

 The numbering of the cases below is chosen according to the numbering of the rows in Table~\ref{tab:LPS}.

 \textbf{Case (1).} \textit{$N= \Alt(6)$ and $N_{x_1} = \PSL_2(\FF_5)$}.